 The cost to convert from fuel oil to natural gas can vary greatly – anywhere from $4500 to over $10,000!
 There are several reasons for this wide price range.
 First of all, the cost of bringing a gas line to the house will depend on where you live, where the nearest gas main is located, and the gas company’s policy regarding new customers.

 Secondly, local building or health codes may require you to remove the oil tank that is no longer needed.
 A third factor determining conversion cost is the equipment replacement option you choose.
 Sometimes it’s possible to simply replace the oil burner assembly with a gas burner.
 In other cases, you’ll have to remove the entire oil-burning furnace or boiler and replace it with a new gas-burning appliance.

 Before you make any changes to your HVAC system, it’s wise to make basic insulation and air sealing upgrades first.
 These two “building envelope” improvements alone can cut HVAC expenses nearly in half.
 By upgrading your home to the air sealing and insulation standards recommended by the U.S. Dept. of Energy, you’ll be making a “once-and-done” improvement that will deliver ongoing energy savings, no matter what condition your HVAC system happens to be in.

 Fortunately, Logan Home Energy Services takes a whole-house approach to energy savings.
-Our energy expertise and home improvement capabilities extend from home insulation, air sealing and ductwork repairs to lighting, HVAC systems, water heating and more.
+Our energy expertise and home improvement capabilities extend from lighting to HVAC systems, water heating and more.